espegun/python_generic/README.md

 The core language and it's standard library - no frameworks or external libraries.

 ## The installation
+Understanding which interpreter is being used and where it's packages are installed.
 `> python -c "import sys; print(sys.executable)"` Where is the location of `python.exe` for the current interpreter.
 `> python -c "import site; print(site.getsitepackages())"` Where is `site-packages` of the current interpreter.
 `> pip show <package name>` Shows where a package is located.